-Add New Other Name Edit Existing Other Name $\sqcap$ Click the + menu at the bottom of Double-click the other name. the list. + button at the bottom of the list. $\square$ Or control-click anywhere in the list and choose New Other Name from the shortcut menu. ☐ Or in the Other Name list, control-click the name of the other name you want to edit and choose Edit Other Name from the shortcut menu.
+Add New Other Name

+Edit Existing Other Name

+- Click the + menu at the bottom of the list. - + - Or control-click anywhere in the list and choose New Other Name from the shortcut menu. - Double-click the other name. - Or select the name of the other name and click the Edit button at the bottom of the list

+Or in the Other Name list, control-click the name of the other name you want to edit and choose Edit Other Name from the shortcut menu.

 Complete the Address Info pane.

-3 Add any notes you want to add for this name.
+- 3 Add any notes you want to add for this name. - 4 Click OK.